-“I see a lot more sustainable packaging efforts, the puffs (packing peanuts?) that dissolve in water.
+“I see a lot more sustainable box packaging efforts, the puffs (packing peanuts?) that dissolve in water.
 That’s great.
 Still a bit unwieldy in terms of getting them out of my house.
 I’m not sure how that can be improved.”

-“Many brands are getting better about sending launches in plain cardboard/recyclable packaging and minimal packaging, but many brands are also still sending way too much packaging for small items.
+“Many brands are getting better about sending launches in plain cardboard/recyclable packaging and minimal packaging, but many brands are also still sending way too much packaging and large box sizes for small items.
 That being said, it seems like more and more mailers do not have sufficient packing protection.
 We all know that FedEx treats our boxes like they are training for the World Cup (I once saw a FedEx guy kick a box marked ‘fragile’ down the stairs leading to my apartment).
 So if you’re sending something fragile, please pack it accordingly.

 I’ve now had multiple mailers containing glass arrive in shards and have cut myself several times opening boxes.
 I recently had to pick a splinter of glass out of my bleeding hand with tweezers and was not in the mood to cover the product after that.
 Please don’t think one piece of straw is going to cut it.”